DevArrowsmith/dishy/README.md

 - Axios was used to handle communications with the backend.
 - styled-components was used for styling of certain components.
 - eslint & prettier were used for linting.
+- react-gh-pages was used to deploy the frontend to GitHub Pages.